carbonleakage/ReadingNotes/ComposingPrograms.md

 In order to avoid all functions being defined in the global environments, functions can be defined within functions as well.

 + The local functions do not interfere with the global functions (which may have same name too!?!?).
-+ Local functions can access the environment to the enclosing function, because the body of the local function is evaluated in an environment that extends the evaluation envionment in which it was defined.
++ Local functions can access the environment to the enclosing function, because the body of the local function is evaluated in an environment that extends the evaluation environment in which it was defined.

 Because they enclose information in this way, locally defined functions are often called **closures**.